rails/rails/guides/source/4_1_release_notes.md

 ### Application Message Verifier

-The application message verifier that can be used to generate and verify signed messages in the application.
+The application message verifier can be used to generate and verify signed messages in the application.
 This can be useful for remember-me tokens and
 friends: